Many older adults may develop oral health problems like gum diseases and tooth loss. That’s why most dentists recommend dentures or dental implants.

 - If there are complications (e.g. infections) resulting from dental implants, Medicare will cover medically necessary care.

 If you need coverage for dental implants, consider purchasing a standalone dental plan to cover the costs.
 Keep in mind, even with a dental plan, there may be coinsurance and a maximum annual benefit amount paid for dental coverage.

 Do Medicare Advantage plans cover dental implants?

-Other Medicare Advantage plans cover complex dental procedures like extractions, fillings, tooth replacement, or restoration.
-A few Medicare Advantage plans do cover dental implants.
+Some Medicare Advantage plans cover more comprehensive dental procedures such as extractions, fillings, tooth replacement, or restoration and depending on the Medicare Advantage plan, some also cover dental implants.

 - Your dental implant procedure will need to be done within your plan’s provider network.

 - Medicare Advantage plans will only pay for a fixed amount, regardless of the actual charges.

 - Insurers may charge higher premiums to cover services beyond routine dental care.

 - You can only switch into a Medicare Advantage plan during certain enrollment windows

 What are the total costs covered by Medicare for dental implants?